When it comes to our loved ones, who can resist the pull of puppy eyes and cute purrs?

 Different Types of Treats for Cats and Dogs

-High-value rewards are generally reserved for less-common instances when a dog must be strongly reinforced.
-For instance, a high-value reward might be used for recall in a crowded area.
+High-value rewards are generally reserved for less-common instances when a dog must receive strong, positive reinforcement to learn.
+For example, a high-value reward might be used for recall in a crowded area.
 Examples of high-value rewards include liver, cheese, or anything your dog goes crazy over.
 If you are training your dog to become a service or emotional support animal, high-value rewards are usually a distraction for the dog and can only be used in certain circumstances.

 Training treats are smaller, less calorie-dense dog treats intended for training sessions.
 These treats are available in a wide variety of flavors, shapes, and sizes.